-The Healthy food awareness program is designed for people with obesity, diabetes, renal disease and other chronic illness.
+The Healthy food awareness program was designed for people with obesity, diabetes, renal disease and other chronic illness.

 Run one day a week at the Dharah Gibinj Aboriginal Medical Service and at the local outreach clinics, the sessions are held in a comfortable environment so participants can discuss and ask questions about diet and exercise and other health-related issues.

 The Healthy food awareness program was developed to promote healthy eating and increase physical activity, and to target other lifestyle factors that have a negative impact on health, such as smoking.
-Using visual aids such as a sheep's heart from the local abattoir, and performing lung function tests have been very successful in illustrating the messages.
+Using visual aids such as a sheep's heart from the local abattoir, and performing lung function tests were highly successful in illustrating the healthy messages.